The Rigger Depot

 How this study was conducted:

 This study draws information from several sources.
 Summary data for approximately 4,200 airmen was gleaned from three different 1945 parachute studies.
 This information was then backed by an extensive pictorial analysis by this author of nearly 500 aircrews of 8th AF heavy bombardment groups from 1942-1945.
 The "What They Wore" chart is based on the recommendations from a 1945 study, augmented by the pictoral history analysis.
 The Chest Type timeline draws extensively on the pictoral analysis.
-The Back & Seat type graph leans more heavily on AAF documentation, as crews frequently removed these cumbersome parachutes before taking pictures.
-All text and images Copywrite 2020.
+Because airmen frequently removed their heavy and cumbersome seat and back parachutes before taking pictures, by necessity the Back & Seat type graph leans more heavily on AAF documentation.
+All text and images Copyright 2025.
 I spent countless hours of my personal time on the study - please don't steal the information.
-If you found this study helpful, please let me know!
+If you found this study helpful, please let me know and share with a friend!

 Still not sure what you need, or have some questions?
 Click here to message us!